 Remember, your readers always and don’t waste their time.
 Tell them in short.
 That’s why in recent times, infographics and comics type posts get a better response.
 Infographics and comics posts tell the whole concept in simple images in short.
 So depending on how much effort, you will get that much appreciation from your readers.

 10. Ads that make your blog ugly

 How much you are going to make through these ads?
 You don’t know how much you are going to make.
 That’s why you are using these ads.
 You refresh your statistics and often check your earnings.
-After some days, your too low earnings discourage you to continue blogging.
-Text link ads, popup ads are not great ways to make money in blogging.
-Hence at later stage these make you feel blogged out.
+After some days, your too-low earnings discourage you to continue blogging.
+Text link ads, and popup ads are not great ways to make money in blogging.
+Hence at a later stage, these make you feel blogged out.

 Final Thought: Do you do any of these mistakes?
 Stop it and analyze how you can make your blog reader friendly.
 If you do any of other techniques that improves usability of your blog then tell me what are those techniques?

 This article was written by Pascal who writes blogging tips on his Four Blogger blog.
 He gives away 3 free eBooks for bloggers.
 You can also submit guest posts and share your blogging tips.